brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>

+**Close**

+Noomi Rapace is a badass bodyguard in this short, high-action thriller.
+The “rich girl who eventually learns she needs help” is a long-standing trope, but it’s plays well here.
+This movie takes place in a weird parallel reality wherein everyone uses Blackberrys.

 **IO**

 Another great eco-pocalypse movie.
 Limited cast and locations, but a cool premise overall.
 This movie was short, but definitely hit many of my speculative fiction check marks.
 I want to ride an ATV now.